 So here I am on Sunday evening; a two year old attached to my leg, a husband laughing over my shoulder and Paw Patrol blaring in the background.
 (For those who don’t know – it’s the next big TV craze, ideal for toddler distraction!)

 Next comes the dilemma of what to discuss?
 Interior design is my job but it’s also my passion – this should be easy!
 It is a difficult occupation to describe in a nutshell without people asking what cushions or curtains would suit their home.
 Commercial is different, I always say, so they don’t expect too much when they visit my own humble abode!
-Commercial design is different and it’s also seriously big business with workplace design especially being one of the fastest growing sectors in the industry over the last few years.
+Commercial design is different and it’s also seriously big business with architectural design in Glasgow especially being one of the fastest growing sectors in the industry over the last few years.

 Here on follows a review of my most recent design event which I decided was a valid topic and hopefully would hold some interest for like-minded individuals.